taiscarvalho/chla-prediction-ce/README.md

 # Uncovering the influence of hydrological and climate variables in chlorophyll-a concentration in tropical reservoirs with machine learning
-The codes contained here implement the methods of the paper "Uncovering the influence of hydrological and climate variables in chlorophyll-a concentration in tropical reservoirs with machine learning", submitted to Water Resources Research.
+The codes contained here implement the methods of the paper "Uncovering the influence of hydrological and climate variables in chlorophyll-a concentration in tropical reservoirs with machine learning".
 The code includes the R implementation of the evaluated Machine Learning models, and the figures presented in the manuscript.
 Also, all data used in the paper is available in the file "dataset_chla_ceara.csv".

 ## Requirements
 Before running the code, you need to install the following packages: